Boiann/boudoir-studio/README.md

 ### **Languages Used**

-* HTML - The website was developed using HTML as the main language.
+* [HTML](https://en.wikipedia.org/wiki/HTML "Link to html wikipedia page") - The website was developed using HTML as the main language.
-* CSS - The website was styled using custom CSS in an external file.
+* [CSS](https://en.wikipedia.org/wiki/CSS "Link to css wikipedia page") - The website was styled using custom CSS in an external file.
-* JAVASCRIPT - Used to make "Back to Top" button disappear when at the top of the
+* [JAVASCRIPT](https://en.wikipedia.org/wiki/JavaScript "Link to javascript wikipedia page") - Used to make "Back to Top" button disappear when at the top of the
   page, and appear when the user scrolls down.

 ### **Programs Used**

-* GitHub - Source code hosted on GitHub, deployed using Git Pages.
+* [GitHub](https://github.com/ "Link to GitHub page") - Source code hosted on GitHub, deployed using Git Pages.
-* Gitpod Workspaces - Used to commit, comment and push code during the development process.
+* [GitPod](https://www.gitpod.io/ "Link to GitPod page") - Used to commit, comment and push code during the development process.
-* Font Awesome - Icons were obtained from Font Awesome and used for the social media icons in the footer.
+* [Font Awesome](https://fontawesome.com/ "Link to Font Awesome page") - Icons were obtained from Font Awesome and used for the social media icons in the footer.
-* Fotor Photo Studio - Used to crop/resize and colour adjust the images used.
+* [Fotor Photo Studio](https://www.fotor.com/ "Link to Fotor page") - Used to crop/resize and colour adjust the images used.
-* Balsamiq - Used to create wireframes for the project.
+* [Balsamiq](https://balsamiq.com/ "Link to Balsamiq page") - Used to create wireframes for the project.
-* Pixillion Image Converter - Used to convert the images into webp format
+* [Pixillion Image Converter](https://www.nchsoftware.com/imageconverter/index.html?ns=true&kw=pixillion%20image%20converter&gclid=Cj0KCQiA99ybBhD9ARIsALvZavXKEsfJf5-WRUHKOv8Luf35hSJFHVg7l8SLYQtDfGnAyDrmVsToYwgaAtHqEALw_wcB "Link to Pixillion download page") - Used to convert the images into webp format
-* Visual Studio Code + Spell Checker add on - Used to spell-check the html and css code
+* [Visual Studio Code + Spell Checker add on](https://code.visualstudio.com/ "Link to Visual Studio page") - Used to spell-check the html and css code
-* Google Keep - Used to make notes during the project duration
+* [Google Keep](https://keep.google.com/ "Link to Google Keep page") - Used to make notes during the project duration
-* LanguageTool - Used to spell-check the contents of README.md
+* [LanguageTool](https://languagetool.org/ "Link to Language Tool page") - Used to spell-check the contents of README.md
-* Google Fonts - Used to import fonts to the project
+* [Google Fonts](https://fonts.google.com/ "Link to Google fonts page") - Used to import fonts to the project
-* GifCap - used to capture gif-s of the project
+* [GifCap](https://gifcap.dev/ "Link to GifCap page") - used to capture gif-s of the project

 [Back to top ⇧](#boudoir-studio)